Xunnamius/xscripts/MAINTAINING.md

 > If you're using [xscripts][12], all of this can be done automatically:
 >
 > ```bash
-> npx xscripts project renovate --deprecate
+> npx xscripts project renovate --task deprecate
 > ```

 > These steps were inspired by [Richard Litt's checklist][13].